palpen/obsidian-claude-code-plugin/README.md

 # Claude Code Launcher for Obsidian

-Launch Claude CLI directly from Obsidian with your current note automatically loaded for AI-assisted editing.
+Launch Claude CLI directly from Obsidian with your current note automatically loaded.

 ## Features